 ‘How to Win Friends and Influence People’

 Whether you’re dealing with five-year-old kids or 30-year-old adult learners, teaching is, at its core, a people profession.
 Considered one of the most influential self-help books ever published, this book is widely praised by teachers across the country.
 Published in 1936 by American writer and lecturer Dale Carnegie, the book provides a series of simple yet effective strategies for improving one’s self-confidence, developing leadership skills, and reducing the cycle of stress.
-These science-backed tricks can also help boost your confidence.

 ‘The Hidden Lives of Learners’